rust-lang/book/2018-edition/src/ch00-00-introduction.md

 the error message the compiler will show you in each situation.
 Know that if you enter and run a random example, it may not compile!
 Make sure you read the surrounding text to see whether the example you’re trying to run is meant to error.
-Ferris will also help you distinguish code that isn't meant to work:
+Ferris will also help you distinguish code that isn’t meant to work:

 | Ferris                                                                 | Meaning                                          |
 |------------------------------------------------------------------------|--------------------------------------------------|